 The Early Learning Account provides funding for Early Intervention and Early Childhood Special Education (EI/ECSE) to reach adequate service levels for children with disabilities, ages birth to five, and their families.

+Evaluations and screenings are free for children ages birth to five.
 Children found to be eligible for Early Intervention and Early Childhood Special Education receive free services.

 What does the program provide?

 Local EI/ECSE programs provide free screenings or evaluations for children ages birth to five.
 Screenings and evaluations look at children’s development and whether special education supports can build skills to further individual developmental progress.

 - Social/Emotional skills- how they play with and respond to other children and adults